-218. If, in spite of all efforts, mediumship is in no way revealed, it must be renounced, as a person gives up singing who has no voice.
-One who does not know a language uses an interpreter; he must do the same here, that is, have recourse to another medium.
+218. If, in spite of all efforts, mediumship is in no way revealed, it must be renounced, as a person gives a language uses an interpreter; he must do the same here, that is, have recourse to another medium.
 In default of a medium, he must not think himself deprived of the assistance of the spirits.
 Mediumship is for them a means of expressing themselves, but not an exclusive means of attraction; those who love us are near us whether we be mediums or not: a father does not abandon his child because this child is deaf and blind, and can neither see him nor hear him; he surrounds him with his solicitude as the good spirits do for us; if they cannot transmit their thoughts to us materially, they come to aid us by inspiration.